txcwalker/txcwalker.github.io/content/projects/YelpZillow/index.md

 <!-- Model Search table -->
 {{< tables file="search_score_tables" key="Model Search" >}}

 Unfortunately, this is not a one-off occurrence.
 This was the case for all of the zip codes researched.
 Below is the same search functionality used to create the model’s top ten list.
 Go ahead and select any zip code from the dropdown and compare it to the Yelp Results.
 Obviously, not every zip code was checked.
 There are over 2000 of them in the data set, and if the researched ones are the outliers, then that is great!
-But if you don’t believe me, try for yourself at the bottom of the page.
+But if you don’t believe me, try for yourself below.
 Pick any zip code, then run a Yelp search using the recommended search setting and compare it to the results that appear on this page!

 So where did the model go wrong?
 It is only getting two pieces of information versus the tens if not hundreds the Yelp algorithm uses.
 Of the two pieces of information, it is getting one of them (the one more heavily weighted in the model) has significant information loss because it is rounded (no idea why it is still transmitting the same amount of information one place past the decimal).